 Guidance and Advice

 15. General guidance and advice can be sought from the appropriate Faculty Office (undergraduate) or Faculty Support Team in the Academic Office (taught postgraduate/research postgraduate).
 The admissions section of SRAO can provide generic advice on admissions concessions; specific advice on English language requirements is available from the English Language Centre; and advice on international qualifications can be obtained from the International Office.
-The examinations section of SPA can provide advice on assessment concessions.
+The examinations section of Student Registry can provide advice on assessment concessions.